Use your Cricut to embellish a plain egg and Make this Paper Flower Covered Egg Ornament for your Easter decorations or tree.

 Paper Flower Covered Egg Ornament Steps

-1: Search the Cricut Access Flower Shoppe for the scalloped shaped flower and import it to your project.
-If you don’t have Cricut Access (small monthly fee,) you may have to pay a small fee like 99¢ to purchase the file.
+1: Search the Cricut Access Flower Shoppe for the scalloped-shaped flower and import it to your project.
+If you don’t have Cricut Access (a small monthly fee,) you may have to pay a small fee like 99¢ to purchase the file.
 This is a one-time purchase, though, so you can use it over and over again.

 2: Resize the image file to 1.5 inches and duplicate it so you have 49 spirals total.
 Don’t worry about how you have them spread out, though, because when you click “Make It,” Design Space will do that for you.

 3: Follow the prompts on the screen to cut them out on your Cricut.
 Make sure to adjust the settings according to how thick your cardstock is.
 Also, before you eject the project, check to make sure it cut all the way through.
 If it didn’t, you can send it through to cut again along the same exact lines.

 4: Next, you’ll remove all of the negative space, extra cardstock, leaving all the spirals on the mat by peeling the sheet back, starting at the corner.

 5: Before we move on to making the flowers, go ahead and paint your egg ornament the same color as your cardstock flowers so it can dry while you roll the flowers.

 As you can see here, I used a larger wooden egg ornament.
 I linked to a foam one on Amazon above, but you can usually find these wooden ones, pre-strung, in your local craft stores during the Spring

 6: Starting with the middle of the flower spiral, carefully roll the flower around in a circle.
 Don’t put any glue on them just yet.